Harlequin Theatre & Cinema

 2. Harlequin building update

-The purpose of the recent intrusive survey was to identify the level of risk associated with the reinforced autoclaved aerated concrete (RAAC) panels and potential remedial works required.
+An intrusive survey was undertaken to identify the level of risk associated with the reinforced autoclaved aerated concrete (RAAC) panels and potential remedial works required.

-Unfortunately, the report has shown that almost every panel in the flat roof, pitched roof and areas of the internal floor have been classified as ‘red’, which is a critical risk.
+Unfortunately, the report showed that almost every panel in the flat roof, pitched roof and areas of the internal floor have been classified as ‘red’, which is a critical risk.
 This means that without significant remediation or removal of the RAAC panelling, the Harlequin must remain closed.

 The survey, which was jointly commissioned with the head leaseholder, looked at the level of risk in relation to defects, deterioration, modification and water damage to the RAAC panels, as well as how well the panels are situated on their supporting steel structure.
 It was carried out in line with The Institution of Structural Engineers guidance.

-Removal or rectification of RAAC will impact other elements of the building, such as the heating and ventilation systems, equipment and décor - meaning that we cannot consider the costs of the RAAC in isolation.
+On 19 June 2025, the Council's Executive agreed that we will move forward with removing the RAAC (rather than mediating it).
+This will clearly impact other elements of the building, such as the heating and ventilation systems, equipment and décor - meaning that we cannot consider the costs of the RAAC in isolation.

 RAAC survey background